caiorss/mwiki/sample-wiki/Math - Calculus Reference Card.md

   \det J = -r
 $$

-The ara differential in polar coordinates is given by
+The area differential in polar coordinates is given by

 $$
   dA = | \det J | \, d\theta \, dr